 Virtual reality is rapidly becoming an essential tool for therapy and rehabilitation.
 Patients suffering from physical or cognitive disabilities can use immersive virtual environments to carry out prescribed exercises and activities in a controlled, tailored, and engaging manner.

 For example, stroke patients can utilise virtual reality to improve motor function, while individuals with autism have been known to benefit from social interaction training in VR settings.
-Overall, the unique features of virtual reality are positively impacting various aspects of therapy and rehabilitation.

 The Future of Virtual Reality World Design

 Virtual reality (VR) technology is continually evolving, and the field is ripe for innovation.
 One notable development is the integration of augmented reality (AR) and VR to create seamless, mixed-reality experiences.